lvgl/lv_port_pc_vscode/README.md

 * **Developer friendly** because much easier and faster to debug on PC

 ## Requirements
-This project is configured for VSCode and only tested on Linux, although this may work on macOS (see below) or WSL.
-It requires a working version of GCC, GDB and make in your path.
+This project is configured for VSCode and tested on Linux and macOS (see below).
+It requires a working version of GCC (or AppleClang), GDB and make in your path.

 To allow debugging inside VSCode you will also require a GDB [extension](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or other suitable debugger.